-Here is a list of the most common food additives in meal replacements:
+Here is a list of the most common food additives in meal replacement powder:

 acacia gum, acesulfame potassium, artificial flavors, aspartame, carrageenan, cellulose gum, dextrin, dextrose, erythritol, gellan gum, guar gum, gum arabic, inulin, locust bean gum, “natural” flavors, maltodextrin, rice syrup solids, soy lecithin, silica, sucralose, sunflower lecithin, xanthan gum, xylitol

 When it comes to identifying food additives, go with your gut. 😉 As a rule of thumb, they are the ingredients that you cannot pronounce.
-Food additives are not the only thing to look out for when buying a meal replacement for SIBO, however.
+Food additives are not the only thing to look out for when buying meal replacement powder, however.
 There are several other ingredients that can upset your stomach.